 The MBL-FU applies a blended-learning-concept combining traditional study methods with some e-learning segments.
 As part of one of Germany’s excellence universities, our students benefit from very good research conditions granted by the FU network of libraries with a combined bibliographic asset of approx. 8 million media units, thus providing the necessary basis for any successful academic endeavour.

 The Institute was founded by Freie Universität Berlin in 1986 on the initiative of Prof. Dr. Dr. Dres. h.c.
 Franz-Jürgen Säcker – originally as a Center for Anti-Trust Law.
-As of March 2014, Prof. Dr. Heike Schweitzer, LL.M.
-(Yale) has taken over as the new director of the Institute.
+On March 2014, Prof. Dr. Heike Schweitzer, LL.M.
+(Yale) took over as our 2nd Director.
+As of June 2018 Dr. Juliane K. Mendelsohn has taken over as the new director of the Institute.
 The Institute’s main research areas are European competition law, state-aid law, energy law and telecommunication law.

 The Institute organizes academic conferences and workshops on competition and regulatory law as well as seminars on German and European economic law.
 It strives for a close cooperation with competition economists and the European, U.S. American and international competition law and economics community and advocates an intense interaction between competition law and regulation practice.
 Officials from ministries, competition authorities and regulatory authorities as well as practicing lawyers from leading law firms are frequent guests at our Institute.